 Despite sharing the interval principle, Tabata and general HIIT diverge on three critical dimensions: protocol specificity, intensity requirement, and session duration.

 Intensity requirement: This is the most important difference.
-Tabata’s original protocol used trained speed skaters exercising at 170% of VO2max — a supramaximal demand where oxygen consumption cannot keep up with energy demand, forcing maximum anaerobic contribution.
+Tabata’s original protocol used trained speed skaters exercising at 170% of VO2max, a supramaximal demand where oxygen consumption cannot keep up with energy demand, forcing maximum anaerobic contribution.
 In practice, this means giving absolute maximum effort for every 20-second interval with nothing held back.
-General HIIT typically targets 80–95% of maximum heart rate — high intensity, but below the supramaximal threshold.
+General HIIT typically targets 80–95% of maximum heart rate, which is high intensity, but below the supramaximal threshold.
 Most people exercising at “high intensity” in a typical HIIT class are performing general HIIT, not true Tabata.

 Tabata: The Exact Protocol and Its Scientific Origin